Ultracapable/Stat451-Project/README.md

 plot 1

 The chart shows a very similar pattern of admission, nonadmission, and waitlist rates across the different majors (Business, Humanities, and STEM).
 The admission rate remains around 14-15% for each major, while the nonadmission rate is consistently above 83%.
 This consistency across majors suggests that an applicant’s major does not significantly influence their chances of admission, as each major displays almost identical admission rates.

+plot 2

+The chart illustrates the impact of gender and race on admission chances.
+The reference groups for comparison were selected based on the largest applicant group within each category: male for gender and international students for race.

+In terms of gender, females exhibit a higher admission rate compared to males.
+Among racial groups, white and Asian applicants show a relative advantage in admission rates over international students, with applicants classified in the "other" category having the highest advantage.
+Conversely, Hispanic and Black applicants have comparatively lower admission rates, with Black applicants experiencing the lowest rates overall.
+These findings point to notable disparities in admission likelihood based on both gender and race.